 The User’s View

-In related work on units checking [6][7], our toolset support focused on: (a) source code annotations in the form of comments, (b) and command line invocation of analysis.
-Meeting the objectives listed above for real-world type systems requires a sophisticated interface and additional functionality.
+In related work on units checking [6][7], toolset support has focused on: (a) source code annotations in the form of comments, (b) and command line invocation of analysis.
+Meeting the objectives listed above for real-world type systems requires a sophisticated interface that provides a number of facilities to the user.

 Fig. 1 presents a high-level view of the Falcon user interface.
-A subject Java program is presented to the user in one window and the real-world type system in a second window.
-The Java code is developed outside of Falcon.
+The subject Java program is presented to the user in one window and the real-world type system in a second window.
+The Java code is developed entirely outside of Falcon.
 Control of Falcon, including invocation of analyses and display of analysis results, are available through a set of graphic control panels.

 The Falcon user interface.